tukasa0001/TownOfHost/README-EN.md

 Basis : Crewmate<br>
 Victory Conditions : Remain alive until the game end<br>

-The Opportunists are the Neutral Role with notasks.<br>
+The Opportunists are the Neutral Role with no tasks.<br>
 They win the game with any other Roles, if they are just alive at the game end.<br>

 ### SchrodingerCat